Modernly designed loft bathroom in Somercotes

 Play room in the loft in Somercotes

-Attic minimalist bedroom with mattress in Somercotes
+Attic room with balcony in Somercotes

 Quiet room in the loft in Somercotes